UadKLab/CLIPPER-2.0/README.md

 ### Condition file (optional, but required for statistical tests and most visualizations)
 The condition file is a text file where each line represents a condition.
 The first string on the line is the name of the condition, and the rest of the strings are space-separated specific identifyers for the columns corresponding to that condition (An example is found in tests/...).

+**File name, condition name, and column names may not contain the characters “:” or “/“ or “.” as this MAY result in error.**

 Example of condition file format:

 ```